chtlp/cos598f/README.md

 ## c8 cluster

 We have setup a Spark standalone cluster on our c8 cluster.
-Access its WebUI with http://mmx.cs.princeton.edu:8111/, there are 6 workers currently.
+Access its WebUI with http://mmx.cs.princeton.edu:8112/, there are 7 nodes currently.

 To submit jobs to the spark cluster, first you need to apply for an account for c8: https://docs.google.com/forms/d/1RTYewndE6WfTQOrAwrN6wCYkWARjEynic8PDrNI6l8Y/viewform?usp=send_form